NorthEdWAD/python-hub/unit-09-classes/classes-vocab-list.md

 # 🐍 Python Guide: Modules, Classes, and Functions

 Welcome to your ultimate guide to organizing code!
-As games and programs get bigger, writing everything in one single file becomes messy.
+As games and programs get bigger, writing everything in one single file can get a bit messy.
 Python gives us amazing tools to chop our code into neat, organized pieces.
 Let's learn how they work!

 ---